Registration and Passport/Visa copying

 - Your visa, leave stamps or immigration status document showing your permission to stay in the UK

-The University has an obligation to tell the Home Office if students holding a Tier 4 visa to come to Sussex do not arrive on time (there will be a latest registration date that the Admissions Office will set for your course).
+The University has an obligation to tell UK Visas & Immigration (UKVI) if students holding a Tier 4 visa to study at Sussex do not arrive on time (there will be a latest registration date that the Admissions Office will set for your course).

 If you extend your visa at any point during your studies, or switch into another immigration category, you must inform us immediately and we will need to take a scan of your new visa.

 - Students switching institutions from within the UK (including ISC students)

 If you are currently in the UK on a non-Sussex Tier 4 student visa which is tied to another institution (this includes students who have been studying with the International Study Centre) and want to enrol at Sussex, the registration procedures are different.
 These procedures also apply to people in the UK on a work related visa who then switch into Tier 4 and have a pending application.

 If you applied for your current Tier 4 student visa on or after 5 October 2009, this visa will be tied to your previous Tier 4 sponsor, and we will not be able to register you at Sussex on this visa.
 Before we can enrol you at Sussex, we will need to see proof that you have made an application to the UK Visas & Immigration (UKVI) using a University of Sussex CAS.
 You will need to bring the following documents to registration:

 - if you made a Tier 4 student online application, we need to see the cover sheet from your online visa application showing the submission date.
 If you made a Tier 4 print and send application we need to see the postage receipt showing the date you posted your application to UKVI.

 - copy of your previous visa so we can see that you submitted the application before your current visa expired.
 If you submitted the application after your visa expiry date it will not be possible for us to register you.